eastmaels/steemblog.github.io/_posts/account/yellowbird/2018-09-16_wifes-drawing-practice-njblzpjo.md

 - - -

-This page is synchronized from the post: [红苹果 | Wife's Drawing Practice](https://steemit.com/@yellowbird/wifes-drawing-practice-njblzpjo)
+This page is synchronized from the post: [红苹果 | Wife''s Drawing Practice](https://steemit.com/@yellowbird/wifes-drawing-practice-njblzpjo)